 File a claim for disability compensation and provide:

-The VA may pay you and/or any dependent family members back for out of pocket health care costs that relate to any of these 15 conditions caused by the water contamination at Camp Lejeune:
+The VA may pay you and/or any dependent family members back for out of pocket health care costs that relate to any of the conditions caused by the water contamination at Camp Lejeune.

 You'll need to file a claim for disability compensation and provide all of this evidence:

 Document proving your relationship to the Veteran who served on active duty for at least 30 days at Camp Lejeune (like a marriage license, birth certificate, or adoption papers), and

 Document proving that you lived at Camp Lejeune or MCAS New River for at least 30 days from August 1953 through December 1987 (like utility bills, base housing records, military orders, or tax forms), and

 Medical records that show you have one of the 15 conditions listed above (as well as the date the illness was diagnosed and that you're being treated or have been treated in the past for this illness)

 And you'll need to provide evidence that you paid health care expenses for your claimed condition during one of the time periods listed below.

 Between January 1, 1957, and December 31, 1987 (if you lived on Camp Lejeune during this time period, we'll reimburse you for care received on or after August 6, 2012, and up to 2 years before the date of your application), or

 Between August 1, 1953, and December 31, 1956 (if you lived on Camp Lejeune during this time period, we'll reimburse you for care received on or after December 16, 2014, and up to 2 years before the date you apply for benefits)